sylefeb/skidl-tools/README.md

 <img src="examples/pmod_leds/6.png" width="300"/>
 <img src="examples/pmod_leds/7.png" width="300"/>

-The board is done!
+The board is done! (maybe don't fab it, it's just a quick example ;) ).

 > Note: In the example we save each step, but of course you can start from the
 > same file, running `skidl-updater -p board_edit.kicad_pcb -n board.kicad_pcb -o board_edit.kicad_pcb`
 > works (it will rename the previous file as a `.bak`, in case something goes wrong).

-## Gotchas
+## Limitations

-The tool comes with a few issues:
+**There are potential 'gotchas', be worried if kicad reports a warning when opening the PCB file.**

+**Use at your own risks -- always double check your design and the nets.**

+Some known issues and workarounds:

 - **Removing a component**.
 The tool is geared towards the idea of progressively *adding* components to the board.
 When removing a component, that is the script